Cubs vs. Reds Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 50 hits with 12 doubles, a triple, five home runs, 29 walks and 21 RBI.
+- Dansby Swanson has 52 hits with 12 doubles, two triples, five home runs, 29 walks and 23 RBI.
 He's also stolen four bases.

 Swanson Recent Games